MicrosoftDocs/azure-devops-yaml-schema/task-reference/ant-v1.md

 **`codeCoverageClassFilesDirectories`** - **Class files directories**<br>
 Input alias: `classFilesDirectories`. `string`.
 Required when `codeCoverageTool != None`.
 Default value: `.`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The comma-separated list of relative paths from the Ant build file to directories containing class files and archive files (JAR, WAR, etc.).
-Code coverage is reported for class files in these directories. *For example*: target/classes,target/testClasses.
+Code coverage is reported for class files in these directories.
+For example: `target/classes,target/testClasses`.
 <!-- :::editable-content-end::: -->
 <br>